Birdie: Advancing State Space Models with Reward-Driven Objectives and Curricula: Methods

 To address this, we propose a dynamic, automated curriculum that adapts pre-training task mixtures according to the evolving needs of the model.
 Our approach utilizes a reward model, which we use to predict rewards for proposed actions, given previous actions and observed outcomes.
 We define actions as training objectives along with their probabilities of being sampled or applied to incoming training data during training.
 Overall, this forms a classic multi-armed bandit framework and is related to a recent Gaussian Process approach for dynamic masking rates in Masked Language Modeling ~\cite{urteaga2023multiarmed}, which we found unable to model our diverse objectives and needs.
 We adopt a four-layer Gated SSM model (See Section \ref{subsec:Methods-GatedRNN}) to directly predict per-objective rewards based on historical training data.
 We generate random actions and average the top 8 actions with greatest predicted reward.

 We visualize loss, greedy-decoding accuracy, and sampling probabilities for training objective categories in Figure~\ref{fig:APPENDIXRL} in Appendix~\ref{sec:appendix}.
-We observe trends, such as the observation that training on the Autoencoding objective appears to boost both Copying and Deshuffling objectives to the extent that their sampling can be nearly shut-off.
-Other behaviors emerge, such as the selective copying ability continuing to form once the model sees sufficient amounts of these samples.
+We observe several trends, such as that training on the Autoencoding objective appears to boost both the Copying and Deshuffling objectives to the extent that their sampling can be nearly shut-off.
+Other behaviors emerge, such as the selective copying ability continuing to form regardless of sampling rate after the model has seen sufficient amounts of these samples.

-We combine this approach with the new objectives described in Section~\ref{subsec:Methods-Objectives} and the bidirectional processing described above in Section~\ref{subsec:Methods-Bidirec} and Appendix Section~\ref{appendix:sec:Methods-Bidirec}, and refer to the resulting method as \textit{Birdie}.
-We observe that Birdie consistently improves SSM performance on a variety of downstream tasks, as related in Section~\ref{Sec:Results}.
+We integrate our automated approach with the new objectives introduced in Section~\ref{subsec:Methods-Objectives} and the bidirectional processing from Section~\ref{subsec:Methods-Bidirec} and Appendix~\ref{appendix:sec:Methods-Bidirec}, resulting in a method we call \textit{Birdie}.
+As shown in Section~\ref{Sec:Results}, Birdie consistently enhances SSM performance across a variety of downstream tasks.